mkingo/Salary-Predictor/README.md

-# Salary-Predictor
+# Salary Predictor
-This is a Salary Predictor for the software developers around the globe.
+ This is a Salary Predictor for the Software developers around the globe using streamlit.